JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/commenter.md

 ```

 ## Run the Project
+Run the plugin by using the Gradle [runIde task](gradle_prerequisites.md#running-a-simple-gradle-based-intellij-platform-plugin).

 Open the example Simple Language [properties file ](lexer_and_parser_definition.md#run-the-project) in the IDE Development Instance.
 Place the cursor at the `website` line.
 Select **Code \| Comment with Line Comment**.